-The Brazilian Supreme Court (STF) ruled Friday that for X (formerly Twitter) to resume activities in Brazil, it must prove payment of the fines imposed for non-compliance with the court’s order to appoint a legal representative in Brazil.
+The Brazilian Supreme Court (STF) ruled Friday that in order for X (formerly Twitter) to resume activities in Brazil, it must prove payment of the fines imposed for non-compliance with the court’s order to appoint a legal representative in Brazil.

 Brazil, with more than 21.5 million X users, is a major market for the social media platform.
 X sent a document to the STF earlier this week stating it has blocked nine accounts under investigation in a hate speech and misinformation probe and appointed a legal representative to represent the company in Brazil.
 STF Justice Alexandre de Moraes ruled that the fines, totaling R$18.3 million must be paid first.